CZ-NIC/envelope/README.md

 GNUPGHOME=/var/www/.gnupg sudo -H -u www-data envelope --message "Hello world" --subject "GPG signing test" --sign [key ID] --from [application e-mail] --to [your e-mail] --send  # you now receive e-mail and may import the key and set the trust to the key
 ```

 It takes few hours to a key to propagate.
-If the key cannot be imported in your e-mail client because not found on the servers, try in the morning again or check the online search form at http://hkps.pool.sks-keyservers.net
+If the key cannot be imported in your e-mail client because not found on the servers, try in the morning again or check the online search form at http://hkps.pool.sks-keyservers.net.

-XXX vystavte KEY id na webu.
-Nebo jak se to doporučuje?
+Put your fingerprint on the web or on the business card then so that everybody can check your signature is valid.

 ## DNS validation tools
 This is just a short explanation on these anti-spam mechanisms so that you can take basic notion what is going on.